Watashi00/Watashi00/README.md

 ### 💬 Personal Note

-I value **clarity, architecture, and long-term thinking**.
+I believe good software is built with **clear architecture, technical depth, and long-term vision**.
-My goal is not just to make systems work — but to make them **easy to evolve, scale, and trust**.
+My goal is to design systems that **scale well, fail gracefully, and remain understandable over time**.